 Located within walking distance of the Clocktower Market, (Sardar Market & the Ghanta Ghar) is the underrated Jodhpur Stepwell, also known as the Toorji Ka Jhalra or Toorji’s Step Well.
 If you’re in Jodhpur and looking for things to do, I’d recommend it as a quick side trip.

 It is said to have been constructed in Jodhpur in the early 1740s by the queen-consort of Maharaja Abhay Singh.
 What I found fascinating was the fact that the Jodhpur Stepwell had apparently been buried for many years and only recently restored to its former glory.

 How to Get to the Jodhpur Stepwell (Toorji Ka Jhalra)

-The Jodhpur Stepwell is located only 350 metres from the Clocktower Market (Ghanta Ghar).
-Even though the stepwell is so close to Jodhpur’s central hub, finding the stepwell can get a little confusing.
+The Jodhpur Stepwell is located only 350 meters from the Clocktower Market (Ghanta Ghar).
+Even though the stepwell is so close to Jodhpur's central hub, finding the stepwell can get a little confusing.